39 CSBs and the BHA in Virginia provide programs and services that

 - Support the efforts of schools, Departments of Social Services, law enforcement agencies and courts in a coordinated manner.

-- Support the care of older adults with intellectual disability, mental illnesses or substance use disorders and their families.
+- Support the care of older adults with behavioral health and developmental disability service needs and their families.

-- Assist families in caring for members with mental illness, intellectual disability, and substance use disorders.
+- Assist families in caring for members with behavioral health and developmental disability service needs.

 CSBs and the BHA are established by local governments pursuant to the Code of Virginia beginning in 1968.

 The Virginia Code requires that every city or county establish or, with other cities or counties, establish a CSB.
-CSBs and the BHA are responsible for assuring, with resources, the delivery of community-based mental health, developmental, and substance abuse services to individuals with mental health or substance use disorders, intellectual disability, or co-occurring disorders.
+CSBs and the BHA are responsible for assuring, with resources, the delivery of community-based behavioral health and developmental disability services to individuals with behavioral health and developmental disability service needs.